iffse/pay-respects/README.md

 ## AI Integration

 > **Disclaimer**: You are using AI generated content on your own risk.
+Please
-Please double-check its suggestions before accepting.
+> double-check its suggestions before accepting.

 AI suggestions should work out of the box with `request-ai` module installed.

 An API key is included with the source (your distribution might have stripped them out).
 It should always work unless I can no longer afford this public service or rate limits are reached.
-If it's useful to you, **please share this project and spread the word**.
-Also consider making a donation to keep its public usage alive:
+If it's useful to you, consider making a
+donation:

 <div>
 	<a